etchteam/slack-status-sender/README.md

 ## Support

-Official supports last two versions of Chrome, Firefox, Safari and Edge.
+Officially supports last two versions of Chrome, Firefox, Safari and Edge.
 Should work in Internet Explorer 11 if you polyfill fetch and promises.

 ## License